Uncertainty Principle and Geometric Condition for the Observability of Schr\"{o}dinger Equations: Introduction

-\end{definition} The inequality \eqref{Se1.2} is the standard observability inequality for \eqref{Se1.1}.
-By the Hilbert uniqueness method, see \cite{Coron}, the exact observability of the evolution equation \eqref{Se1.1} is equivalent to the exact controllability of the adjoint system.
-We consider two Schrödinger equations in $\mathbb{M}=\mathbb{R}^{+}:=[0,\infty)$.
-The first one is as:
+holds with a universal constant \( C \) depending only on \( \Omega \) and the time \( T \), whenever \( u(t,x) \) solves equation \eqref{Se1.1}.
+When a measurable set \( \Omega \subset \mathbb{R}^{+} \) satisfies \eqref{Se1.3} for some time \( T \), we call \( \Omega \) an \emph{observable set} at some time for equation \eqref{Se1.1}.
+We note that by the Hilbert uniqueness method, the exact observability of the evolution equation \eqref{Se1.1} is equivalent to the exact controllability of the adjoint system.
+For the concept of exact controllability, we refer to \cite{Coron}, for example.